go-task/task/docs/docs/usage.md

 :::

-### Using programmatic checks to indicate a task is up to date.
+### Using programmatic checks to indicate a task is up to date

 Alternatively, you can inform a sequence of tests as `status`.
 If no error is returned (exit status 0), the task is considered up-to-date: